passion-pixel/full-stack-starter-pack/README.md

 ```

 Heroku will follow the `build` command in your `package.json` and compile assets with `webpack.prod.config.js`.
 It runs the Express web server in `server.js`.

-If you're unfamiliar with Heroku deployment (or just need a refresher), they have a really great walkthrough [here](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction).